BretFisher/super-linter-workflow/README.md

 - Bonus: I added Job steps to correctly determine which branch to diff files with (in the case of having multiple release branches).
 - Bonus: Lints only changed files on a PR, but lints all files on merge to main (or any release) branch.

+> ⚠️ **DO NOT call this reusable workflow directly**, rather, use it as a template repository and fork it for your own reusable workflow.
+I might change this workflow at anytime, based on new GHA features or learnings, and your calling workflow might break. ⚠️

 ## How to reuse this example as a *Reusable* Workflow

 1. Fork this repository for you to customize your linters in a single location for your org/projects.